-Other than the new code references, there are no significant changes in the proposed Ordinance language as compared to the last Ordinance 2013-1 adopted by the Board of Directors in 2013.
+Other than the new code references, there are no significant changes in the proposed Ordinance language as compared to the last Ordinance 2016-2 adopted by the Board of Directors in 2016.
 The Fire Code is arranged and organized to follow sequential steps that generally occur during plan review or inspection.
-The 2015 International Fire Code (IFC), which California adopts with amendments as the 2016 California Fire Code, has again been organized into 7 parts.
+The 2018 International Fire Code (IFC), which California adopts with amendments as the 2019 California Fire Code, has again been organized into 7 parts.
 Each part represents a broad subject matter and includes the chapters that logically fit under the subject matter of each part.
-The 2015 IFC was organized to allow for future chapters to be conveniently and logically expanded without requiring a major renumbering.
-Therefore, this code adoption, as in past adoptions, results in some renumbering.
+The 2018 IFC was organized to allow for future chapters to be conveniently and logically expanded without requiring a major renumbering.
+Therefore this code adoption, as in past adoptions, results in some renumbering.

-Proposed changes to 2016-1 Ordinance include, but are not limited to:
+Proposed changes to Ordinance No. 2016-2 pursuant to Ordinance No. 2019-6 include, but are not limited to: